 Link for registration information

-GETTING THERE: You must have a valid passport, and with recent
+GETTING THERE: You must have a valid passport, and international students may need a visa.

 TRAINS AND PLANES: It is the responsibility of each student to make their own travel arrangements to and from the workshop.
 A good travel agent is very valuable.